seyhello/aws-fargate-docker-db-bash-ci-cd-terraform/README.md

 ### Managing service(s)
 - To make it simple for you, there are two BASH scripts in the root project directory for managing services
+- several resources are created
+  - task definition for service
+  - application load balancer
+  - security groups
+  - AWS CloudWatch log group and log stream for the service

 #### add-service.sh
 - script gets *terraform output* from cluster creation and service parameters specified in TFVARS file, and finally run *terraform init / apply* in its own directory and deploys the service to the cluster